empyrealapp/Arbitrum-Single-Staking/README.md

 # Arbitrum Single Staking

 This project demonstrates Arbitrum Single Staking for Empyreal Governance.
-We launched this April 5th, and allows for single staking with a reward token and an exponential ramp up on rewards.
+We launched this April 5th, and it allows for single staking, payment in a reward token, and an exponential ramp up on APR based on time staked.